mckennapsean/dissertation/chapters/framework.md

 activities are ordered
 when moving forward: understand, ideate, make, deploy.
-A project can start with any activity, as with our cybersecurity redesign project, which started from a tool in the deploy activity, but forward movement must happen in an ordered fashion, even if the methods used are very narrow and informal.
+A project can start with any activity, as with our cyber security redesign project, which started from a tool in the deploy activity, but forward movement must happen in an ordered fashion, even if the methods used are very narrow and informal.
 Backward movement, however, can move to any previous